ForritunarkeppniFramhaldsskolanna/epsilon/README.md

 High School Programming Contest](http://forritun.is).

 It consists of four components:
-- A postgresql database.
+- A PostgreSQL database.
 All submissions are stored here.
 - A programming contest server.
-Serves a web page where contestants can submit solutions and view a scoreboard.
+Serves a web page where contestants can read problems, submit solutions and view a scoreboard.
 Also hosts a small interface for judges.
 - An automatic judge.
 Automatically judges solutions in various programming languages.
 - A manual judge.
 A command line tool for manually judging solutions.